Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Every game has its rules, and this applies to a game of tug too.
 Your dog cannot make contact with skin or clothes, and you decide when the fun begins and ends.

 Rules for us humans are that no aggressive pulling is allowed, nor is pulling aggressively up at steep angles or side to side.
 You don’t want to injure your Golden and be especially considerate when they’re puppies.
 When they’re adults, they can handle a bit more physical play.

 The tug game can be combined with fetch as well.
 Teach your Golden to let go and ask for a sit.
 Then throw the toy, tell him to “go get it,” and have him bring it back for another round of tug.
 Mixing it up keeps it more exciting and mentally stimulating.

 Follow the Leader

 Follow the leader is a great training game that teaches your dog to follow you while having fun.
 If your Golden goes right, you go left; if your dog runs ahead of you, you slow down; if your Golden slows down or stops, you run.

 The rule is that he follows you.
-Don’t go after him if he gets distracted and runs off or is preoccupied smelling something.
-If your Golden becomes distracted, you’ll need to hoot, holler, and call him to get the dog to re-engage and to follow you again.
+Don’t go after him if he gets distracted and runs off or is preoccupied with smelling something.
+If your Golden becomes distracted, you’ll need to hoot, holler, and call him to get the dog to re-engage and follow you again.

 It’s a variation on the chase game, and it provides a good foundation for recall and teaches your Golden to be mindful of where you are at all times.

 Your Golden may not play for long, though, and that’s fine.
 It can be a quick activity to start or end a play or training session, and it works well as an add-on to other activities.
-I usually like play follow the leader before a fetch game.
+I usually like playing follow the leader before a fetch game.